riga/CMSSW-DNN/README.md

 | "3"                          | error           |
 | "4"                          | none            |

-Forwarding to the `MessageLogger` service is not yet possible.
+Forwarding to the `MessageLogger` service is not possible yet.